necatikaragoz/codility/README.md

 # Codility Solutions

 This repository includes my solutions of codility lesson tasks.
-You can lear more about Codility [here](https://app.codility.com/programmers/lessons/) .
+You can learn more about Codility [here](https://app.codility.com/programmers/lessons/) .

 ## Results